 - Never store equipment with fuel in the tank inside a building where fumes may reach an open flame or spark.
-Allow engine to cool before storing in an enclosure. - Do not run engine indoors exhaust gasses contain carbon monoxide, and odorless and deadly poison. - At the end of the working season or when the attachment will not be used for a long period, it is good practice to clean off any dirt or grease that may have accumulated. - Inspect the attachment for loose, damaged or worn parts and adjust or replace if needed. - Sand areas where paint is chipped or worn and repaint to prevent rust. - Storage location should be level and solid to make hitching and unhitching easy. - Always store in a clean, dry location away from children and livestock.
+Allow engine to cool before storing in an enclosure. - Do not run engine indoors exhaust gasses contain carbon monoxide, and odorless and deadly poison. - At the end of the working season or when the attachment will not be used for a long period, it is good practice to clean off any dirt or grease that may have accumulated. - Inspect the attachment for loose, damaged or worn parts and adjust or replace if needed. - Sand areas where paint is chipped or worn and repaint to prevent rust. - Always store in a safe place away from children or livestock.